ohmyshake/programming-tutorial/book/hpc/python/Multiple_Threading.md

 ```

-:::{admonition} urllib and requests
+:::{admonition} Difference between `urllib` and `requests` package in python
-urllib and requests
+- `requests` uses `urllib3` under the hood and make it even simpler to make requests and retrieve. data.
+-
 :::